 Had the first draft of El Niño written.
 Needed to let it settle and make some money.
-So I got some extra work, playing darts in the background of a pub, silently mouthing the word Rhubarb with strangers like we were friends.
+So I got some extra work on a soap, playing darts in the background of a pub, silently mouthing the word Rhubarb with strangers like we were friends.
 Apparently saying Rhubarb had all the relevant mouth movements to make it look like we were talking.
 The other odd thing was that they gave us real drink.
 Like real lager, or Miller, or whatever it was.
 You’d be out there on set at 9 in the morning and the first thing they do is hand you a pint and say: Just keep whispering Rhubarb.

 Besides that, people took it very serious.
 There was big lights on the ceiling and massive cameras and a myriad of people with gigantic headphones and clipboards.
 Everyone seemed to have a specific purpose and nobody wanted any ripples in the cinematic ecosystem.
 Here’s a spot on the ground, marked by white tape, don’t stray off that or you’ll end up in the shot and ruin it.